-Advanced manufacturing companies face complex workforce challenges in an increasingly competitive global marketplace.
-Registered Apprenticeship is employers’ proven solution for recruiting, training, and retaining world-class manufacturing talent in good, quality jobs.
-In 2021, there were 23,899 registered apprentices in advanced manufacturing occupations, increasing 73% over the last eight years [1].
+Advanced manufacturing companies face complex workforce challenges in the world marketplace.
+Registered Apprenticeship is a proven solution for employers to recruit, train, and retain great manufacturing talent in good, quality jobs.
+In 2024, there were 96,500 registered apprentices served in the advanced manufacturing industry, a 27 percent increase over the past 5 years.

 “Through customized training, our apprentices build their skill sets working directly with our equipment, enabling them to become very efficient in supporting the Mack Trucks manufacturing facility as they progress through and complete the program.”